 "Time of Death", with guest star Ray Liotta as a dying alcoholic ex-con.
 The whole episode is in real-time, and goes back and forth between his subconscious and scenes in the hospital.
 He ends up refusing surgery that might save his life, and Pratt (who never knew his father) takes his final request to get in touch with his estranged son.

-Two Ships, in season 12, when two planes crash in mid-flight above Chicago.
+"Two Ships", when two planes crash in mid-flight above Chicago:

 A kindly old man Neela was talking to before she ran into a burning building was wanting to find his dog.
 When Neela gets back, she sees the dog beside him and happily tries to talk to him about him having found it—only to be told that the man died.
 Shocked, Neela can only say that she was talking to him a minute ago.